Virtual Server Disaster Recovery

 Server failure can be because of internal or external factors.
 The most common causes include:

-• Human error through accident or negligence: It is impossible to safeguard systems against human error completely.
+- Human error through accident or negligence: It’s impossible to safeguard systems against human error completely.
 However, organizations can take steps towards reducing the risk of error.

-• Software failure: Software failure is less common than equipment failure.
-It happens when you update systems with poorly tested patches.
-Outdated software is also problematic as it cannot keep high-traffic networks functional.
+- Software failure: Software failure is less common than equipment failure.
+It happens when you update systems with poorly tested patches, or your software is outdated.
+The latter results in a lack of ability to keep high-traffic networks functional.

 Request a Quote

-At 4BIS, we are proud to offer a comprehensive IT outsourcing program that includes all of the services mentioned above and more.
-We have over 20 years of experience in the IT industry, and our team is passionate about providing top-notch customer service.
-We’ll work with you to create a customized IT solution that meets your specific needs and budget.
+At 4BIS, we are proud to offer a comprehensive IT outsourcing program that can address your business needs.
+With over 20 years of experience in the IT industry, our team shows continued passion for providing top-notch customer service.
+We’ll work with you to create a customized IT solution that meets your specific requirements and budget.

 Approaches to Server Failure Recovery

-One of the things you must do to ensure successful server failure recovery is to have a backup system.
+One of the things needed to ensure successful server failure recovery is to have a server backup system.
 International industry standards like ISO 27001 demand that you develop a data protection concept for your business.
-This standard stipulates who is responsible for data backup and decision-makers who can provide data recovery.
+This standard stipulates who is responsible for incremental backups and decision-makers who can provide data recovery.

-The data backup schedule determines when you have to create backups and how many generations you must save.
-It also outlines the storage media to use and the specific transport modalities required, for example, encryption.
+The data backup schedule determines when to create backups and how many generations to save.
+It also outlines the storage device to use, and the specific transport modalities required, for example, encryption.

 Using the 3-2-1 Backup Strategy

 The 3-2-1 backup approach entails keeping a minimum of three copies of your data.
 Two of the copies should be on two different on-site devices, and the other one off-site.
-The two devices could be an external hard drive and the other one the internal memory of your computer.
+Example: Ttwo devices could be an external hard drive and the other one the internal memory of your computer.

 Your online backup solution is constantly at work to scan your computer and upload your data off-site.
 This serves as the third copy of your data.